fgouteroux/acme-manager/README.md

 ### Managed certificate web UI

-The endpoint http://localhost:8989/certificate return the page for all managed certificate.
+The endpoint http://localhost:8989/certificates return the page for all managed certificate.

+### Managed token web UI

+The endpoint http://localhost:8989/tokens return the page for all managed tokens.

 ### Metrics Exposed